She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 By the second line, Mila was no longer standing across the room.

-By the third, she sat beside Bianca, shoulder pressed lightly against her arm.
+By the third, she was sitting beside Bianca, one shoulder pressed lightly against her arm.

 By the fourth, she was crying.

-Then Mila turned the pendant over in her hands, looked up with tear-bright eyes, and asked in a voice barely bigger than breath:
+Mila turned the pendant over in her hands, looked up with tear-bright eyes, and asked in a voice barely stronger than breath:

 “Can I call you Mom… even if I’m still learning how?”